 What sustainability will look like for each business is going to be unique to that industry and individual offering.
 However, some top areas for consideration include reducing the consumption of single-use materials, encouraging recycling, building low carbon offices and using cleaner energy.
 In addition, looking at where offices are based so that greener transport options can be explored.

-Many companies have already started switching to electric vehicle use, and there’s a good chance employee will require electric charging points on the company premises, both for business and personal vehicle use.
+Many companies have already started switching to electric vehicle use, and there’s a good chance employees will require electric charging points on the company premises, both for business and personal vehicle use.

 Office Design UK